 The Lower Hunter region is located along the NSW east coast, about 120km north-north-east of Sydney.
 It includes the city of Newcastle and the Port of Newcastle, the largest bulk shipping port on the east coast of Australia and one of largest coal export ports in the world.
-Our air quality monitoring in the Lower Hunter region includes 2 networks, being the Lower Hunter Air Quality Monitoring network and the Newcastle Local Air Quality Monitoring network in the centre of Newcastle.
+Our air quality monitoring in the Lower Hunter region includes 2 larger networks, being the Lower Hunter Air Quality Monitoring network in suburban areas and the Newcastle Local Air Quality Monitoring network in the centre of Newcastle.

 The Lower Hunter Air Quality Monitoring Network

 Monitoring stations at Newcastle, Beresfield and Wallsend make up the Lower Hunter Air Quality Monitoring Network.

 The Newcastle Local Air Quality Monitoring Network

 The monitoring stations at Carrington, Mayfield and Stockton make up the Newcastle Local Air Quality Monitoring Network.

 These stations were set up in 2014, following studies by OEH and the NSW Environment Protection Authority (EPA) and advice from NSW Health’s Air Pollution Expert Advisory Committee.